selimcanglr/afet-takip/README.md

 `/src/help-zones` folder is reserved for the current phase of the project (that is the phase that aims to organize the help centers).
 All the necessary modules should be created inside it.

 ### File naming convention
 Filenames are separated by dashes, and they end with a dot continued by the type of the file.
-For example a controller file named help-center should be named as **"help-center.controller.ts"**

-Further examples can be found in `src/help-zones/help-centers`
+For example a controller file named help-center should be named as **"help-center.controller.ts"** Further examples can be found in `src/help-zones/help-centers`

 The schemes for the database are located in the `schema.prisma` file in the `/prisma` folder.

+If you don't think dashes are readable, go back to Java and those class names consisting of 15 meaningless buzzwords.

 ### Folder naming convention
 Use dashes to separate words.
 Be consistent.
 Make sure the name is understandable.

 ## Tools available
+Ooh boo boo, yes Nest have many useful tools.
+Unlike freaking Spring which doesn't even have a proper documentation so you work for hours and hours to handle freaking files.
 ### Prisma Studio
 You can use Prisma Studio to see the contents of the database in a user-friendly interface.